SimonLodal/xenum/docs/README.md

 ##### Warning about inline/constexpr methods
-You can implement the get*() and from*() functions for identifiers and custom properties as constexpr (cxp) or just inline but not constexpr (inl).
+You can implement the get*() and from*() functions for identifiers and custom properties in different ways (the options above).
+The default ("ext" option) is to generate their declaration in the header, and the definition (along with related data) in the source file.

-You should only use these options if you really need constexpr access to the data, or for some reason need it to be inlined.
+You can also have these functions implemented inline or constexpr, but you should only use these options if you really need constexpr access to the data, or for some reason need it to be inlined.
 They come with big costs.

 - Compile time cost: All source units that include the header will run the whole code generation (several iterations over the whole xenum declaration).
 This can take considerable time if your xenum is big/complex.
 When using "ext", this only happens for the source file where the xenum is defined.
-- Runtime cost: Non-constexpr functions can use strcmp() and other functions that are highly optimized, but since these functions are often not constexpr themselves, we have to use other implementations of these functions, which are much, much slower.
+- Runtime cost: The get*() methods are fine, but the from*() methods are slow when making them constexpr.
+Reason is that non-constexpr functions can use strcmp() and other functions that are highly optimized, but since such library functions are usually not constexpr themselves, we have to use other implementations of these functions, which are much, much slower.
-  The only advantage is that you can use the method at compile time.
+  The only advantage to constexpr is that you can use the method at compile time.
 The price is terrible runtime performance.
 In the future C++ may allow to define different code for constexpr and non-constexpr, but until then, this is a problem for everyone.

-The default implementation method is "ext", which means that the method is declared in the header, but the implementation (definition), including all related data, is in the generated source file.
-This means the implementation is only generated once, and that it is not constrained by constexpr requirements.

 You can also define a get*() or from*() method implementation as "off" to omit it, it might save some space in your compiled binary.